Invasive Insect Biocontrol & Behavior Laboratory

 Our research program focuses on vegetable pests including true bugs such as harlequin bug, brown marmorated stink bugs, and leaf beetles, such as cucumber beetles and Colorado potato beetle.

-Our lab group includes Megan Herlihy (Biological Science Technician, MS Entomology, University of Massachusetts), Nate Erwin (also Biological Science Technician and former Director, Smithsonian Insect Zoo), Liz Fread (Biological Science Aide, and recent graduate of Virginia Tech), and Emma Thrift (Student Aide, University of Maryland).
+Our lab group includes Megan Herlihy (Entomologist, MS Entomology, University of Massachusetts), Nate Erwin (Biological Science Technician and former Director, Smithsonian Insect Zoo), Anna Wallingford (Postdoctoral Associate of Virginia Tech), and Kayla Pasteur (Student Aide, entering Tuskegee University in the fall).

 Michael Athanas (Entomologist) retired in July 2014 after more than 25 years of service.
 We still call on him to tie up many loose ends.
 Thank you, Mike!

 Anthony (Tony) DiMeglio (former Biological Science Technician) is now a graduate student in the laboratory of Dr. Tom Kuhar at Virginia Tech.
-He is pursuing a Masters degree investigating field behavior of harlequin bug.
+He is pursuing a Masters degree investigating field behavior of harlequin bug, when not outfitting autonomous cars.

 Matt Klein (former Biological Science Technician) is now a graduate student at Oregon State, at the Hermiston Agricultural Research Station in eastern Oregon, with Dr. Silvia Rondon, pursuing a Masters degree studying ecological pest management, especially of the zebra-chip vector, potato psyllid.